SamipPoudel58/nodejs-ts-google-oauth/blog.md

 </html>
 ```

-now lets setup the home route, to see if our view engine works
+We want this home page to be rendered when clients visit the `/` route.
+So let's set up the home route and see if the page is rendered.
+In `app.ts` add the following route handler.

 ```ts
 app.get("/", (req, res) => {